Ready for 2020 - The Heatcraft Family of Brands

 Bohn, Larkin, Climate Control, Chandler

 In 2017, per DOE mandate, Heatcraft began placing AWEF (Annual Walk-in Energy Factor) values on its equipment data plates and in printed literature in.
 The AWEF ruling is essentially imposing minimum efficiency standards and mandates that manufacturers produce equipment that moves more heat using less energy.
 The first compliance date for AWEF is January 1, 2020, for medium temperature condensing units and medium temperature self-contained units.
 Medium temperature condensing units and medium temperature self-contained units manufactured by Heatcraft after January 1st of 2020 will meet or exceed the minimum AWEF efficiency standards.

 The applications and equipment affected by new DOE mandated AWEF efficiency standards are as follows:

 - Walk-in coolers and freezers up to 3000 ft2

-- Condensing units and unit coolers used in coolers and freezers up to 3000 ft2
+- Condensing units and unit coolers used in walk-in coolers and freezers up to 3000 ft2

 - Unit coolers used in supermarket refrigeration systems with dedicated walk-in coolers and freezers under 3,000 ft2 (effective date July 10, 2020)